Thursday, November 7, 2024

 A melee develops over the hill (I believe partly to screen both forces from cannon fire).
 Eventually after a couple of units have been exchanged and destroyed the forces disengage.

 The Russian right has delayed the French enough that they probably don't represent a meaningful threat to the retreat down the middle.
-I can say with all honesty that the proposition of the French crossing that river gave me a lot of grief and hard thinking in my unit positioning during the fallback.
+I can say with all honesty that the proposition of the French (under General Kevin) crossing that river gave me a lot of grief and hard thinking in my unit positioning during the fallback.
 The action on this side, though less intense, certainly had a bearing on the game results.

-Stay tuned for the final installment.
+Stay tuned for the final instalment.

-No comments:
+2 comments: